jesslns/CV/README.md

 ## Skills

 #### Analytical and Problem Solving

-I wrote numerical models with Matlab and Python regularly to solve scientific problems during my university studies.
+I wrote numerical models with Matlab and Python regularly to investigate scientific problems during my university studies.
 As an environmental consultant, I performed data processing to develop environmental strategies in urban planning projects and to undertake flood risk analysis.
 I am trained to formulate solutions step by step and solve problems in a logical fashion.

+#### Algorithmic

+I was given opportunity to develop my algorithmic and statiscial skills during my 4-year university studies.
+I regularly apply such skills in writing numerical models to perform time series analysis and forcasting in the context of environmental engineering such as:

+- Hydroinformatics
+- Groundwater flow and quality modelling
+- Rainfall-runoff modelling

 #### Adaptability